Christopher Nuland

 * Hands-On AI Development (Inner and Outer Loops): Practice building AI workflows locally using Podman AI Lab, ensuring sensitive data remains secure, and scale seamlessly into a Kubernetes-native environment, maintaining privacy and cost efficiency.

 We'll culminate the workshop by constructing a practical, privacy-conscious application: a searchable, AI-powered ticketing solution inspired by systems like ServiceNow.
-Join us and discover how easily Quarkus and RAG can transform your raw data into secure, powerful, and instantly accessible business insights.
+Join us and discover how easily Python and RAG can transform your raw data into secure, powerful, and instantly accessible business insights.